N/A

 • Feel confident in your performance

-HEC Paris focuses more on how strong your score is, not on which test you take.
+HEC Paris considers the strength of the score alongside the full application.
 Test scores are always evaluated alongside academics, internships, and career goals.

 Also check: GMAT vs GRE: Which Test Should You Choose for an MBA?